The Monkees: Comic books

 A comic book series, The Monkees, was published in the United States by Dell Comics, which ran for 17 issues from 1967 to 1969.

 In the United Kingdom, a Daily Mirror "Crazy Cartoon Book" featured four comic stories as well as four photos of the Monkees, all in black and white; it was published in 1967.

 Biopic

 In 2000, VH-1 produced the television biopic Daydream Believers: The Monkees' Story.
-In 2002, the movie was released on DVD and featured both commentaries and interviews with Dolenz, Jones and Tork.
-The aired version did differ from the DVD release, as the TV version had an extended scene with all four Monkees meeting the Beatles, but with a shortened Cleveland concert segment.
-It was also available on VHS.

 Musical

 A stage musical opened in the UK at the Manchester Opera House on Friday March 30, 2012, and was dedicated to Davy Jones (the Jones family attended the official opening on April 3).
 The production is a Jukebox musical and starred Stephen Kirwan, Ben Evans, Tom Parsons and Oliver Savile as actors playing the parts of the Monkees (respectively Dolenz, Jones, Nesmith, Tork) who are hired by an unscrupulous businessman to go on a world tour pretending to be the real band.
 The show includes 18 Monkees songs plus numbers by other 60s artists.
 It ran in Manchester as part of the "Manchester Gets it First" program until April 14, 2012, before a UK tour.
 Following its Manchester run, the show appeared in the Glasgow King's Theatre and the Sunderland Empire Theatre.